Henry-Ash-Williams/malBERT/README.md

-# MalBERT
+# MalBERTa

 RoBERTa for static malware detection.
 Part of my masters thesis at the University of Sussex.

-Pre-trains RoBERTa using MaskedLM on disassembled x86 instructions, then fine-tunes on a downstream classification problem.
+Pre-trains RoBERTa using MaskedLM on x86 opcode sequences, then trains a sequence classifier

 ## Setup